-The annual Issaquah Welcomes You event returns Sept.
-10-19, 2021!
-Past years have seen festivities including world dance exhibits, photo booths, educational seminars, book readings and culturally diverse food trucks.
-This year’s national Welcoming Week theme is “Belonging Begins with Us”.
-We are honored to elevate community rooted ideas and programs.
-Join us as we continue to provide virtual events and as we bring back much cherished in-person celebrations that highlight our rich cultures from around the world.
-Thanks to all those volunteers who helped put this year’s unique event together!
+The annual Issaquah Welcomes You event returns in-person on September 9, 2022!
+This year’s national Welcoming Week theme is “Where We Belong.”
+We are honored to elevate community-rooted ideas and programs.
+Join us as we bring back much cherished in-person celebrations that highlight our rich cultures from around the world.

 Welcoming Week is a national event when a chorus of thousands—in communities large and small, rural and urban—celebrate the benefits of an inclusive society and deepen their commitment to creating places that are welcoming to everyone, including immigrants, refugees and those who have been systemically excluded.